UUoocl/Collection_Remote_Control/README.md

 ### Share the sheet

-  General Access "Anyone with the Link" | Viewer
+- Set the General Access to "Anyone with the Link" can view

+- Enter the Sheet ID in the [Collection Remote Control Configuration Page](https://uuoocl.github.io/Collection_Remote_Control/)

 ### Deploy the AppsScript